Apollys/EPI-Variants-Solutions/Ch_17_Greedy_Algorithms/Readme.md

  - T < C, because we chose to decrement at C
  - L < C < G*, due to index positions (and sorted order of array)

-Combining these together gives an immediate contradiction: T < C < G*, so C is a better solution than G*.
+Combining these together gives: T < C < G*, which implies C is a better solution than G*.
 This is impossible, since G* was defined to be optimal.

 We're not quite done, remember all this was done under the hypothesis "If, at this point, the right index was at or to the right of `n`".
 The more general picture looks like this: